Indiana Jones and the Staff of Kings: Development

+Progress on LucasArts' version stalled compared to the third-party versions, and the game eventually missed its 2007 release.
+That year, LucasArts transferred much of its development team from the Indiana Jones game to work instead on Star Wars: The Force Unleashed.
+A new LucasArts design team took over the Indiana Jones project and largely started from scratch, while retaining the story.
+Uncharted: Drake's Fortune (2007), an action-adventure game developed by Naughty Dog, was released at the end of 2007.
+It accomplished much of what LucasArts had wanted to achieve with its Indiana Jones game, taking away enthusiasm for the latter.
+Layoffs at LucasArts occurred in early 2008, and leadership changes were frequent, although development continued on the Indiana Jones game for the time being.
+LucasArts ultimately canceled its PS3/Xbox 360 version, which was largely unfinished.
+The company later cited timing and financial reasons as the cause of cancellation.

-The game missed its 2007 release, eventually leading to rumors of its cancellation.
-However, in January 2009, LucasArts released a trailer for Indiana Jones and the Staff of Kings, to be released for PS2, PSP, Nintendo DS, and the Wii.
-It uses the same storyline as the PS3/Xbox 360 version, and is particularly inspired by the 1981 Indiana Jones film Raiders of the Lost Ark.
-The story was devised by LucasArts.
-Indiana Jones filmmakers George Lucas and Steven Spielberg provided their input on the game's story.
-The game was developed by Artificial Mind and Movement, and was designed to take advantage of each platform's capabilities, such as the Wii's motion controls and the DS' touchscreen.
+Reports emerged in January 2009 that the game had been scrapped.
+Later that month, LucasArts announced that the externally developed versions would be released under the title Indiana Jones and the Staff of Kings.
+These versions use the same storyline as the canceled game, and were designed to take advantage of each platform's capabilities, such as the Wii's motion controls and the DS' touchscreen.
 Each version includes a few unique levels.
-For the Wii version, Artificial Mind and Movement suggested the inclusion of Indiana Jones and the Fate of Atlantis early on in development.
-LucasArts canceled the PS3 and Xbox 360 versions because of timing and financial reasons, choosing in 2008 to focus instead on the other versions.
-The game includes Indiana Jones music previously composed by John Williams, as well as music from The Young Indiana Jones Chronicles.
+For the Wii version, Artificial Mind and Movement suggested the inclusion of Indiana Jones and the Fate of Atlantis (1992) early on in development.
+The game includes Indiana Jones music previously composed by John Williams, as well as music from The Young Indiana Jones Chronicles (1992-1993).
 It also features original music by Gordy Haab and Ray Harman.
 Indiana Jones is voiced in the game by John Armstrong.

+Author Rob MacGregor, who had written several Indiana Jones novels, was hired by LucasArts to write a novelization of the game.
+Although the book was completed, MacGregor's publisher decided there was not enough interest to warrant its release.
+In 2021, MacGregor published a series of audiobook podcasts retelling the novelization's story.

+In January 2025, the PlayStation 2 version was released for the PlayStation 4 and PlayStation 5.

 Reception

 Indiana Jones and the Staff of Kings received "mixed or average reviews" according to Metacritic.

 Several critics reviewed the Wii version.
 IGN praised its interface, graphic effects, number of extras, interactive levels, and varied gameplay, but criticized its "stupidly implemented motion controls".
 The A.V.
-Club gave it an F. They called the motion controls "inexcusable" and stated the game's best aspect was the inclusion of the point-and-click adventure Indiana Jones and the Fate of Atlantis.
+Club called the motion controls "inexcusable" and stated the game's best aspect was the inclusion of the point-and-click adventure Indiana Jones and the Fate of Atlantis.
 GameSpot criticized its "terribly laid-out checkpoints", "out-of-date" visuals, and "atrocious, annoying motion controls".